AyoubMaatouch/PongGame/README.md

 # PonGame

-PonGame is a webapplication made using ReactJS and NestJS where you can play or watch pong with players among other things such as moderated chatting rooms, private messages, friends list, profile customization, a JWT/2fa system for security, a match-making system and a spectating system to watch your friends play against each other.
+PonGame is a webapplication made using ReactJS and NestJS where you can play or watch pong with players among other things such as moderated chatting rooms, private messages, friends list, Achievements, profile customization, a JWT/2fa system for security, a match-making system and a spectating system to watch your friends play against each other.

 PonGame was made using these following Technologies:
 - **ReactJS**